Retirement Social Security

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Even after you’re divorced, you and your former spouse might need to negotiate spousal and child support, the equitable division of assets, and the division of retirement funds (especially if one or both of you had planned to retire early).
+Even after you’re divorced, you and your former spouse might need to negotiate spousal and child support, the equitable division of assets, and the division of retirement funds, especially as you prepare for retirement.

-Depending on how long you were married, your current marital status, if you receive Social Security benefits, and whether you and your former partner had any dependents, you could be eligible for additional benefits based on your ex-partner’s Social Security history.
+Depending on how long you were married, your current marital status, if you receive Social Security benefits, and if you and your former partner had any dependents, you may be eligible for additional benefits based on your ex-partner’s Social Security history.

 We answer 12 essential questions about how the Social Security Administration handles spousal benefits and benefits in the event of your ex-partner’s death.